fbpx

 When to harvest cucumbers

-Cucumbers can be harvested as soon as the fruit reached mature length, which depends on the variety you’ve planted.
-Early harvests, about 1 week early, is the best time to harvest, as the fruits are their sweetest and fewer seeds have developed.
+Cucumbers can be harvested as soon as the fruit reaches mature length, which depends on the variety you’ve planted.
+Early harvests, about 1 week early, are the best time to harvest, as the fruits are their sweetest and fewer seeds have developed.
 Late harvests turn the fruit soft and bitter.

 Cucumber growing tips